 The course consists of a set of four DVDs plus PDF files for Trainee Materials and Teacher’s Notes.
 Trainee Materials serve as handouts that will go in a binder for each student while Teacher’s Notes provide information for presenting the course.
 Purchasers of the course are given permission to print Trainee Materials for a family or class group.
-While you can use the course within your family, it is likely to work best in a group class situation where students can interact with each other and have an audience for their speeches.
+While you can use the course within your family, it is likely to work best in a group class situation with non-family members where students can interact with each other and have an audience for their speeches.

 Students will all complete a quarter-page size Speaker Evaluation Form for each classmate as they give their speeches.
 The teacher has a full-page, more-detailed Instructor’s Evaluation form to complete for each student.